JAzzNoTE/finance-indicators/README.md

     Queue --> QueueDMI : contains

-    note for Indicator "The base prototype for all indicators, extended via a factory." note for Queue "A map-like object holding references to all Queue implementations." note for factory "A function that dynamically creates indicator instances based on type." note for createAll "A utility function to process a whole dataset with a specific indicator."
+    note for Indicator "The base prototype for all indicators, extended via a factory." note for Queue "A map-like object holding references to all Queue implementations.
+    Users could assamble this to create their own customed indicator." note for factory "A function that dynamically creates indicator instances based on type." note for createAll "A utility function to process a whole dataset with a specific indicator."
 ```